Last Updated on 01/05/2021 by secretmoona

 When people think of wine production in France, they usually think of Bordeaux.
 But Languedoc-Roussillon actually produces more wine than Bordeaux.
 So if you are a wine lover, it would be a shame to visit Béziers without taking a wine tour.

-Béziers is busiest in August when the town holds the Feria, a festival.
-The streets then are lined with food carts, pop up souvenir shops and live music.
+Béziers is busiest in August when the town holds the Feria, a festival based on Spain’s corrida.
+The town then takes on a festive atmosphere for four days as the streets are lined with food carts, pop up souvenir shops and live music.

 When to visit Béziers?